supercollider/learn/src/intermediate/src/ch01-supercollider-architecture.md

 clients, alternate servers, multiple clients, multiple servers, and servers running on a different machine.

-## sclang: what's so special about it?

-Some programmers come to SuperCollider and are understandably highly skeptical of the idea of learning a new programming language, especially one that was designed in the 90's.
-And I won't mince words with you: sclang is far from perfect.
-It has aged better than some of its contemporaries in the computer music sphere, but has some really odd design decisions and long-standing limitations.
-Due to server-client separation, others have written clients for SC in Scala, Python, Lua, Haskell, and many other familiar languages.
-Why should you bother with sclang?

-First off, sclang is "soft real-time safe." sclang isn't under the constraints of an audio thread like scsynth is, but it does need to sequence events with musically accurate rhythm under normal conditions, so it is written with features like real-time safe garbage collection.
-Few interpreted languages are designed with this in mind (Lua is a major one).

-Second, sclang has a feature known as multichannel expansion.
-These three lines are identical:

-    // Naive way:
-    [SinOsc.ar(440), SinOsc.ar(660), SinOsc.ar(880)]

-    // "Don't Repeat Yourself" way, like in most programming languages:
-    [440, 660, 880].collect { |freq| SinOsc.ar(freq) };

-    // Best way, using multichannel expansion:
-    SinOsc.ar([440, 660, 880])

-Most programming languages would at best offer the second syntax.
-But the third one is true idiomatic sclang, and it's more terse and elegant.
-I know you may be thinking that focusing on syntax is shallow, but this makes a *huge* difference when actually working on sound synthesis in your artistic practice.
-Being able to duplicate any part of a sound synthesis graph with ease gives sclang a convenience advantage over both ordinary programming languages and graphical dataflow languages.

-Finally, if you are a SuperCollider user, you should be aware that sclang is the #1 SuperCollider client.
-By only learning an alternate client, you are distancing yourself from the SC community and limiting your ability to receive or give help.
-Most SC users are sclang users, and that's a very important network effect if you're new to the platform.

-Don't get me wrong ­— I'm not here to condemn alternate clients and the hard work that goes into them.
-I'm sure you'll like some of them better than sclang.
-But especially for people new to SC, sclang is strongly recommended.

 ## The servers

 The SuperCollider server programs are *scsynth* and *supernova*.
 They both do